InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 Such as we can use things like Memos/Flow to gather our thoughts, use RSSReader to gather information from RSS ...

 Whatever the source is, they have a minium unit, we named it Item.
 (TODO, not a good name)

+## Overall Abstraction

+In the module of gathering information, its interface is important.

+DataPackage

+DataStorage

+Source

+Collector